🚗 Autonomous Driving¶

 -

-ColaVLA proposes a unified vision-language-action (VLA) framework that transfers VLM reasoning from textual chain-of-thought to latent space.
-Through a Cognitive Latent Reasoner and a Hierarchical Parallel Planner, the framework completes scene understanding and trajectory decoding with only two VLM forward passes, achieving state-of-the-art performance on both nuScenes open-loop and closed-loop benchmarks.
+ColaVLA proposes a unified Vision-Language-Action (VLA) framework that shifts VLM reasoning from textual Chain-of-Thought (CoT) to the latent space.
+Through a Cognitive Latent Reasoner and a Hierarchical Parallel Planner, it efficiently completes scene understanding and trajectory decoding in just two VLM forward passes, achieving SOTA performance on both nuScenes open-loop and closed-loop benchmarks.

 - CoLC: Communication-Efficient Collaborative Perception with LiDAR Completion